extrange/chanel/docs/trips/2023-04-07-japan-hiking.md

 **Nicholas:**

-We went to Yokoo hut and at 430pm decided to try for karasawa hut.
-It was raining moderately throughout, and while the route was good, there was snow higher up.
+We went to Yokoo hut and at 430pm, decided to try for karasawa hut (this was despite a sign on the bridge saying that ascending after 2pm was dangerous, as we felt our speed that day was good.).
+It was raining moderately throughout, and while the route was quite well maintained overall, there were large patches of snow higher up (the entire of the last 200m ascent was in snow).
 We made good progress however and reached the hut at 7.30pm.
 The host cleared tables for us to set up our tent.
 It was a wet night, but luckily the rain stopped sometime around 10 and I went to dry the clothes, brush teeth and wash the pots.
 We ate curry with soy protein, 5 pieces of freeze dried tofu, cherry tomatoes, mushrooms and 5 slices of bread for dinner.

 **Chanel:**